alkreb/wolf-pack-tracker-au24/docs/tutorials/tutorials.md

 layout: page
 ---

-# Tutorial

-Learn how to add a wolf.
+# Add a wolf to the tracker

 The Wolf Pack Tracker lets lets you add wolves to track including their name, location, pack, migration history and health information.